Potts model with invisible states on a scale-free network: Conclusions

-For strongly correlated network region $2<\lambda \leq 3$ it was shown in subsection \ref{III.1} that no large number of invisible states is capable to break the order, the system stays ordered at any temperature.
-In section \ref{III.2} for $1<q\leq 2$, we obtained a phase diagram similar to one for the Ising case (see Fig. \ref{fig3}).
+For strongly correlated network region $2<\lambda \leqslant 3$ it was shown in subsection \ref{III.1} that any large number of invisible states is incapable of breaking the order, the system stays ordered at any temperature.
+In section \ref{III.2} for $1<q\leqslant 2$, we obtained a phase diagram similar to the one for the Ising case (see figure~\ref{fig3}).
 The phase diagram in the $(r,\lambda)$ plane is divided by two marginal values $r_{c1}(\lambda)$ and $r_{c2}(\lambda)$ into three regions with different critical behaviour.
-In the lower region $r<r_{c1}(\lambda)$ the system undergoes only the second order phase transition; in the region in-between the lines there are both first and second order phase transitions at different temperatures; for a large number of invisible states $r>r_{c2}(\lambda)$ only the first order phase transition occurs.
+In the lower region $r<r_{c1}(\lambda)$ the system undergoes only the second order phase transition; in the region in-between the lines there are both first and second order phase transitions at different temperatures; for a large number of invisible states $r>r_{c2}(\lambda)$, only the first order phase transition occurs.
 The last region of $q>2$ (see subsection \ref{III.3}) is the most interesting.
 In this region, two marginal values of $\lambda_c$ and $\lambda_u$ appear.
-For $\lambda<\lambda_c$ the phase diagram (Fig. \ref{fig5}) is similar to what is observed for the $q\leq 2$ case in Fig. \ref{fig3}.
-In the region $\lambda_c<\lambda<\lambda_u$ the phase diagram is also characterized by two marginal values $r_{c1}(\lambda)$ and $r_{c2}(\lambda)$.
-For $r<r_{c1}(\lambda)$ the system is characterized by the first order phase transitions same as in $r=0$ case.
-In the region $r_{c1}(\lambda)<r<r_{c2}(\lambda)$ there are two first order phase transition at different temperatures.
-At a lower temperature, the transition is between two partially ordered states, while at a higher temperature system becomes fully disordered $m_1=0$.
-Lastly, for $r>r_{c2}(\lambda)$ there is only a single first order transition between an ordered and disordered state.
-In the region $\lambda>\lambda_u$ no amount of invisible states can affect the critical behaviour.
+For $\lambda<\lambda_c$, the phase diagram (figure~\ref{fig5}) is similar to what is observed for the $q\leqslant 2$ case in figure~\ref{fig3}.
+In the region $\lambda_c<\lambda<\lambda_u$, the phase diagram is also characterized by two marginal values $r_{c1}(\lambda)$ and $r_{c2}(\lambda)$.
+For $r<r_{c1}(\lambda)$, the system is characterized by the first order phase transitions same as in $r=0$ case.
+In the region $r_{c1}(\lambda)<r<r_{c2}(\lambda)$, there are two first order phase transitions at different temperatures.
+At a lower temperature, the transition is between two partially ordered states, while at a higher temperature, the system becomes fully disordered $m_1=0$.
+Lastly, for $r>r_{c2}(\lambda)$, there is only a single first order transition between an ordered and disordered state.
+In the region $\lambda>\lambda_u$ any amount of invisible states is incapable of affecting the critical behaviour.
 There is only a single first order transition regardless of the value of $r$.